- Find a Trail

 - Get Involved

-Near its northern end, an expansion of Veterans Parkway will shift the route of the trail slightly.
-Construction of the new trail section paralleling the new roadway between Highway 5 and the city of Cumming is expected to be completed in 2019.
+Note: Near the northern end of the Great Western Trail, an expansion of Veterans Parkway will shift the route of the trail slightly.
+Construction of the new trail section paralleling the new roadway between SR 5 and the city of Cumming is expected to be completed in 2019.

 Great trail.
 Super wet from the melt.
 Was loking forward to lunch in Matinsdale but the Roadside is CLOSED for good.